adamwatters/homepage/index.md

 ---
-layout: page
+layout: default
-title: About
+title: Home
 ---

 I'm a web engineer in New York City.
-Currently I'm working on [Picaday](https://samepiceveryday.herokuapp.com/) and job hunting.
+Currently I'm hacking on [Picaday](https://samepiceveryday.herokuapp.com/) while keeping an eye out for opportunities to join teams working on ambitious projects.
 I also like to [build things IRL](https://www.instagram.com/adam.watters/) and write stories.

 I worked at [TheLadders](https://www.theladders.com/) and [HealthKick](https://www.health-kick.com/).
 Before that I spent a few months at [The Recurse Center](https://www.recurse.com/) writing a ton of Javascript, mostly in the form of web apps and in-browser games.